 Wondering what you’ll see on your Tanzanian safari?
-In just 48 hours, Tess Kelly came up close to caracal, hippo, Auger buzzard and four of the Big Five
+In just 48 hours, Chris Hamlin came up close to caracal, hippo, Auger buzzard and four of the Big Five

 I recently spent 48 hours in the highlands of Northern Tanzania, undoubtedly the highlight of my visit to the country.
 I had pretty high expectations, but I was unprepared for just how thoroughly they were going to be surpassed.
 We began in Karatu, close to the Ngorongoro Crater Conservation Area, then we explored the Empakaai and Olmoti Craters before finishing with Ngorongoro Crater itself, the biggest of them of them all.

 I woke just after six on the first morning, the hot water bottle in my bed still pleasantly warm.
 I was soon up, dressed and sipping dark Tanzanian coffee while I watched the mist roll through the farmland valleys below.
 By late morning we’d entered the Ngorongoro Crater Conservation Area, and we found ourselves climbing a hair-raising switchback road, snaking our way up to the rim of Ngorongoro Crater, more than 2,000 metres up.